 Stellan led the way with his group of friends as we trekked back through the forest of trees.
-We walked for about a mile until the trees abruptly stopped, revealing a large village made of tree trunks and branches.
+We walked for about a mile until the trees abruptly stopped, revealing a large village made of logs and tree trunks.

 The kids all ran off in different directions once we hit the boarder of the village.
 The only one who stayed was Stellan who was still leading us to Vero.